Riina Hein: Later life and career

 Hein would revisit the role of Raja Teele in three more films: 1976's Suvi (Summer) and 1990's Sügis (Fall), both again directed by Arvo Kruusement and based on the trilogy of novels penned by Oscar Luts of the same names which followed the lives of residents of the rural, fictitious village of Paunvere in the late 19th-century.
-In 2020, she reprised the role for the Ergo Kuld directed Talve (Winter), screenwritten by Martin Algus and posthumously attributed to Luts, but unproven.
+In 2020, she reprised the role for the Ergo Kuld directed Talve (Winter), written by Martin Algus and posthumously attributed to Luts, but unproven.
 The four films would be Hein's only acting credits.

 After graduating from secondary school in 1973, Hein enrolled at the Faculty of Economics of Tartu State University, graduating in 1977.
 In 1986, she began working as an editor, director, and producer at Eesti Reklaamfilm, leaving in 1991 to establish Creare Stuudio OÜ, where she works as manager, director, screenwriter, and producer of commissioned films, television programmes and documentaries, including the 2005 documentary Minu Eestimaa.